rohan2pt0/MorseLEDExfil/README.md

+Heartfelt credits to Shorabh Karir for the inspiration for this experiment !

 MorseLEDExfil is a Python-based project that allows you to transmit messages in Morse code using your Caps Lock LED light.The project also supports a terminal-based fallback for platforms where LED manipulation is unavailable.